African swine fever virus: Europe

 Since around 2007 to August 31, 2018, 1367 cases of ASF of domestic pigs or wild pigs were reported by veterinary department of the Rosselkhoznadzor (Россельхознадзор), a Russian federal agency that supervises over agriculture, and state media.
 According to official report the central and south districts were among most affected by the disease (with several occasions on the east).
 Many regions effectively established local quarantines some of which was ended later.

 In August 2012, an outbreak of African swine fever was reported in Ukraine.

 In June 2013, an outbreak was reported in Belarus.

 In January 2014, authorities announced the presence of African swine fever in Lithuania and Poland, in June 2014 in Latvia, and in July 2015 in Estonia.

 Estonia in July 2015 recorded its first case of African swine fever in farmed pigs in Valgamaa on the country's border with Latvia.
-Another case was reported same day in Viljandi county, which also borders Latvia.
+Another case was reported the same day in Viljandi County, which also borders Latvia.
 All the pigs were culled and their carcasses incinerated.
 Less than a month later, almost 15,000 farmed pigs had been culled and the country was "struggling to get rid of hundreds of tons of carcasses".
 The death toll was "expected to rise".

 Latvia in January 2017 declared African swine fever emergency in relation to outbreaks in three regions, including a pig farm in Krimulda region, that resulted in a cull of around 5,000 sows and piglets by using gas.
 In February, another massive pig cull was required, after an industrial-scale farm of the same company in Salaspils region was found infected, leading to a cull of about 10,000 pigs.

 In June 2017, the Czech Republic recorded its historically first case of African swine fever.
 The veterinary administration of Zlin prevented the spread of the ASF infection by confining the contaminated zone via odor fences.
 Odor fences with a total length of 44.5 km were effective in keeping wild boar inside the health zone.

-In 2018, Romania experienced a nationwide African swine fever pandemic, which prompted the slaughter of most farm pigs.
+In 2018, Romania experienced a nationwide African swine fever pandemic, which prompted the slaughter of most pig farmers.

 In August 2018, authorities announced the first outbreak of African swine fever in Bulgaria.
 By July 2019 five Bulgarian pig farms had had outbreaks of African swine fever.